eliocamp/ggperiodic/cran-comments.md

-The only change from previous version is that `vdiffr` was removed from Suggests, as the package didn't do visual tests anymore.
+The only change from previous version is that `vdiffr` was removed from Suggests, as the package didn't do visual tests any more.

 Cheeers!
 Elio